dhoyle/splicedocs-jekyll/pages/DeveloperTopics/Fundamentals/UsingExternalTables.md

 ### AVRO Limitations

-Our current implementation of `AVRO` external tables does not support the use of `DECIMAL` data values.
+Our current implementation of `AVRO` external tables has these limitations:

+* It does not support the use of `DECIMAL` data values.
 This restriction will be eliminated in a future release.
+* It does not support compressed `AVRO` files.

 ## Manually Refreshing an External Tables